 “If the Council is able to raise awareness among the faculty of this important area of work and get administrators to appreciate faculty contributions in engagement, this will be a success.
 One indicator would be if, within a couple of years, people would say, ‘Wow, that Council really moved engagement into the front row of university work!’”

-Any final thoughts on the Provost’s Council on Engagement?
+Any final thoughts on the Provost’s Council for Engagement?

 “Higher education is facing a lot of challenges today, and if the Council can help faculty, students and the public understand more about the full value of university work, it will make a strong contribution, not only to higher education but also to the nation.”